knuesel/callisto/src/handlers.typ

 //
 // - Math handlers must accept a 'block' argument (true for block equations).
 //
-// - The generic "text/x.source" handler (used by the default code cell source
+// - The "text/x.source-generic" handler (used by the default code cell source
 //   and raw cell source handlers) takes a 'lang' argument.
 //
 // - The "text/x.stream" handler gets a 'name' argument for the stream name